 Also Read: How to Install Metasploit Framework on Linux via Terminal

-Deprecated iwconfig command
+Deprecated iwconfig Command

-If you still want to use the deprecated iwconfig command to start monitor mode, then you can follow the below steps, which is similar to the iw command, but I can be sure you will find iwconfig installed on your distribution.
+command to start monitor mode, then you can follow the below steps, which are similar to the iw

 $ sudo ifconfig [INTERFACE] down